jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 <hr class="w-28" style="margin-bottom: 0.5em;"/>

 ## The Methodology ##
-My preference when I do a bit of soul-searching (which, admittedly, is probably one of said personal quirks) is to first do a little dive into the available literature, explore the various existing methodologies and frameworks, and ultimately design my own version, combining the most applicable parts of what I've researched.
-It's largely guided by the science, but I've made tweaks based on what I know about myself - for my highly personal use case.
+I know there are myriad 'career tests' and quizzes out there that do this well (many that are scientifically rigourous, and others that 'harness the power of AI!') but I feel like these tools fall short when you consider nebulous, nuanced things like **_your whole career_** - a quiz result doesn't sit right for me.

+This is deeply personal and purposeful, so I think it requires a lot more introspection.
 I started by asking myself which of these criteria are most important to me.
-Or, at least, is there a framework I can use to help me evaluate these competing factors?

 This has prompted me to reflect on questions such as:
 - What do I actually like to do?
 What am I good at?